vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 This is not mentioned separately as this happens to be included in the essential nature of the chetana or the atman.
 This is a unique doctrine which is admitted according to the authority of the scriptures.
 The scriptures declare that the atman is a Kartha, Bhoktha, Vijnatha.
 This knowership or doership signifies this attributive consciousness.
 As other philosophers have not admitted this entity of attributive consciousness, they find it difficult to explain the fact of knowledge.
 The 'Sankhyas' and 'Advaitins' attribute knowledge to the mind or Anthahkarana' which is inert.
 They say knowledge is superimposed on the inert Anthahkarana.
 For them, the atman is pure consciousness without the fact of knowership.
 In the school of

 Vishistadvaita' the atman is of the essential nature of Jnanam or Jnana-Swarupa and it has the inseparable attribute of Jnanam or Dharma-Bhuta Jnanam.
 The atman is a ‘Prathyak' principle i.e., a self revealing entity.
 The atman knows itself as an Anukula', and as one and of the nature of bliss.
 Swarupa-Jnana can know itself; but, it cannot show other things.
 Dharma-Bhuta Jnanam is an inseparable attribute of the atman.
 It shows itself and other objects also to its Ashraya' or the self at the time of showing the objects (Vishaya-Prakashana-Kala).

-50

-Essence of Srimad Rahasyatraya Saram

 This Dharma-Bhuta Jnanam also is 'Swayam-Prakasha' and does not require any other thing to make itself known.
 It is 'Ubhaya-Nirvahaka'.

 All atmans including Paramatman are qualified by this Dharma-Bhuta Jnanam.
 This attributive consciousness is subject to contraction and expansion during the state of 'samsara' for the bound-souls.